 3. Slow the metronome pace by 25% and practice talking to that slower pace.
 (Some people need to slow down to almost half their nervous speaking speed!)

 4. Ask your buddy for feedback on the speed and which speed is most appropriate/easier to understand

 5. Remember you might come across as a little awkward when you initially slow down, so don’t let that put you off – you will become more natural sounding with practice.

 However you practice slowing down when you speak, you’ll find the benefits will come back at you tenfold.
 You can find more information on improving your voice within our “How to stop your voice and hands shaking during public speaking” blog.
-But sometime just fixing things at the surface level isn’t enough.
+But sometimes just fixing things at the surface level isn’t enough.
 You know you should slow down; you try the apps, but they just don’t work for you.
 You are still rushing through your presentation.
-In that case you may need to come and join us on one or more our public speaking courses to learn how to breath correctly and prepare for a presentation which will help you slow down and or to get underneath the real issue causing you to speak too quickly and tackle that “Public Speaking Monkey” once and for all.
+In that case, you may need to come and join us on one or more our public speaking courses to learn how to breath correctly and prepare for a presentation which will help you slow down and or to get underneath the real issue causing you to speak too quickly and tackle that “Public Speaking Monkey” once and for all.